Social | Talent creativity

 IWD promotional poster by BSAPIC employees

-Americas region
+Regional initiatives: Americas region

 BSAM remains committed to creating a uniting, empowering, and pioneering culture and work environment where employees feel supported, trusted, valued and motivated.
-As part of this commitment, particularly with respect to gender diversity and equity, BSAM has continued intentional programs to further empower women.
-A few highlighted programs include:

-In addition to these highlighted programs, Bridgestone’s Women’s Initiative Network (BWIN) employee resource group (ERG) offered several programs that further supported their mission to champion diversity, foster gender equity and empower women to excel and lead with excellence.
-A few 2024 highlights include running year-round BWIN mentoring circles to nurture professional and personal growth, hosting panels and masterclasses to discuss topics such as women’s leadership, motherhood and health and supporting International Women’s Day with multiple events.
+Bridgestone’s Women’s Initiative Network (BWIN) employee resource group (ERG) offered several programs that further supported their mission to champion diversity, foster gender equity and empower women to excel and lead with excellence.
+A few 2025 highlights include running year-round BWIN mentoring circles open to all employees to nurture professional and personal growth and distributing a monthly BWIN member spotlight recognizing women’s achievements, community involvement, perspectives and inspirational advice.

-Europe, Middle East and Africa region
+Regional initiatives: Europe, Middle East and Africa region

 Bridgestone EMEA (BSEMEA) is committed to creating an environment where every employee can thrive.
 With this commitment, specifically related to gender diversity and equity, BSEMEA has continued to empower and grow female talent across the business.
 A few initiatives worth noting are below.

-In addition to this program, Bridgestone’s Women’s Initiative Network (BWIN) employee resource group (ERG) delivered a robust and diverse calendar of initiatives across BSEMEA in 2024, reinforcing its mission to champion diversity, foster gender equity, and empower women to lead and grow.
-A few 2024 key highlights include:
+In addition to this program, Bridgestone’s Women’s Initiative Network (BWIN) employee resource group (ERG) delivered a robust and diverse calendar of initiatives across BSEMEA in 2025, reinforcing its mission to champion diversity, foster gender equity, and empower women to lead and grow.
+A few 2025 key highlights include:

 • running year-round BWIN mentoring circles to nurture professional and personal growth